 Public holidays (Please contact BOPAS for support as required):

-No more than three takeaway doses and total not exceeding 360mg per dispensing can be approved at any one time, except in the case of public holidays where pharmacies are not providing a service or in exceptional circumstances.
-In such cases 1 (one) additional takeaway dose (i.e. a total of four takeaway doses not exceeding 480mg in a single dispensing) may be prescribed for a patient providing the Patient, the GP Liaison Nurse and the GP are confident that it is a safe arrangement.
+It is preferred that no more than three consecutive takeaway doses are approved at any one time, except in the case of public holidays where pharmacies are not providing a service or in exceptional circumstances.
+In such cases 1 (one) additional takeaway dose (i.e. a total of four takeaway doses) may be prescribed for a patient providing the Patient, the Addiction Liaison Clinician and the GP are confident that it is a safe arrangement.

 Patient holidays (within New Zealand):

-The GP, with GP Liaison Nurse support, is responsible for organising alternative dispensing arrangements for patients on holiday.
+The GP, with Addiction Liaison Clincian support, is responsible for organising alternative dispensing arrangements for patients on holiday.
 See transfers between pharmacies.

 Patients should provide the GP with adequate notice of holidays.

-GPs are advised to contact the GP Liaison Nurse for information and assistance with arranging overseas travel as soon as they receive a request from a patient.
-It is preferred that arrangements be made for the patient to be dispensed methadone or suboxone via a programme in the country of destination.
+GPs are advised to contact the Addiction Liaison Clinician for information and assistance with arranging overseas travel as soon as they receive a request from a patient.
+It is preferred that arrangements be made for the patient to be dispensed methadone or buprenorphine/naloxone via a programme in the country of destination.

-If the patient needs to travel with methadone or suboxone doses they will require an exportation letter (explains dose and form (usually tablets) prescribed and the dates the medication is prescribed for).
+If the patient needs to travel with methadone or buprenorphine/naloxone doses they will require an exportation letter (explains dose and form (usually tablets) prescribed and the dates the medication is prescribed for).

 *See Section 5.7 Travelling Overseas with Opioid Substitution Medication page 40 of " New Zealand Practice Guidelines for Opioid Substitution Treatment 2014"